 The Center was the first agency in the nation dedicated to providing vocational and daily living skills training to adults who are blind and have one or more additional disabilities.

-- Students live in a dorm-style room while completing their training program which can take from six months to as long as two years or more.
+Students live in a dorm-style room while completing their training program which can take six months to as long as two years, or more.

-- At least 80% of graduates become employed, live in homes of their own choosing or continue their education.
+On average, 85% of graduates annually become employed, live in homes of their own choosing or continue their education.

-- The immediate goal is to prepare visually impaired children to enter the public school system; the long range goal is to learn to be as independent as possible.
+The immediate goal is to prepare visually impaired children to enter the public school system; the long term goal is to learn to be as independent as possible.